elgetilab/elgetilab.github.io/content/people/matthias/index.md

   url: https://www.linkedin.com/in/matthias-elgeti-307952119/
 ---

-Matthias is currently a Research Scientist at UCLA.
-He completed his PhD in Biophysics at the Humboldt Universität zu Berlin under the supervision of Drs.
-Franz Bartl and Klaus Peter Hofmann.
-He then completed postdoctoral training at UCLA, under the supervision of Dr. Wayne Hubbell.
-In Spring 2023, Matthias will join the Institute for Drug Discovery and Institute for Medical Physics and Biophysics at the University of Leipzig as a Research Group Leader.
+Matthias received his PhD in Biophysics from the Humboldt Universitaet zu Berlin, where he worked under the guidance of Drs.
+Klaus Peter Hofmann and Franz Bartl on time-resolved investigation of photoreactions of visual rhodopsin.
+He then received postdoctoral training in the laboratory of Dr. Wayne Hubbell at UCLA, where he began studying other G protein coupled receptors (GPCRs), such as the beta-adrenergic and angiotensin receptors, using electron paramagnetic resonance (EPR) spectroscopy.
+In 2020, Matthias started his own independent research program at UCLA, which was focused on comparing different receptors to identify GPCR-conserved and receptor-specific mechanisms.

+In 2023, Matthias joined the Leipzig University Medical School.
+The Elgeti Lab is part of the newly-formed [Institute for Drug Discovery](https://www.uniklinikum-leipzig.de/einrichtungen/wirkstoffentwicklung) and is located within the Institute for Medical Physics and Biophysics.